lbke/ssr-theory/readme.md

 It means that if you can rebuild faster than the list of possible values, for all attributes, the build-eligibility still holds.
 But if you rebuild slower, it doesn't not, you need request-time rendering.

-Examples:

-- the list of articles on your personal blog only evolves daily/weekly.
-A rebuild takes a few minutes => articles are eligible for build-time rendering
-- the list of users on your brilliant SaaS product evolves a lot, you can get 10 new users a day (or more, who knows) => you are not eligible

 ### Takeaways

 - there are actually 4 rules for build-eligibility, one of them depends on how fast the possible values evolves for each input attributes.
-Build-time rendering makes sense only for slowly changing values (a few seconds being a minimum, a few minutes more appropriate).
+Build-time rendering makes sense only for slowly changing values (a few seconds being a minimum, a few minutes more appropriate, a few days the best).
 - request-time server rendering is more an "exception" than the default.
 Build-time rendering should be preferred whenever possible.

 ## Next.js vision of rendering